Posted on December 04, 2018 by

 It’s recommended that you replace your old boiler after around 15 years, but you can still eco-proof your old boiler with just a few simple tricks.
 Simply turn the thermostat down a few degrees and turn it off at night.
 You’ll sleep better if your body can cool down anyway, and a few degrees less during the day won’t make you uncomfortable.
 Consider popping another layer on next time you reach to turn up the thermostat, as usually, this is enough to warm you up!

 During the summer months, it may be a good idea to check your air-conditioning to make sure it’s performing efficiently.
 A good air-conditioning unit can provide effective relief from an overly-warm home.
 But, like any other appliance, it needs a little TLC every now and again to keep it working well and prevent any overuse of energy.
 Greener Ideal recommends getting a professional out to inspect your air-conditioning unit to make sure it is still running efficiently and effectively.
-If your system is making any strange noises, best to give a professional a call.
+If your system is making any strange noises, best to give a professional, like those working for Airsheen Services (check it out here), a call.

 There are many ways to ensure that your home or workplace are energy efficient.
-For example, if you’re looking to replace an old, noisy air conditioning unit, your main focus might be on a quiet model.
+For example, if you’re looking to replace an old, noisy air conditioning unit, your main focus might be on a quiet model and you can navigate to this website to find an expert who can help you install it.
 But don’t neglect to check how eco-friendly it is!

 Fixing the fridge